 In fact, many firearm revocations are the result of nonviolent offenses, a misdemeanor conviction, protection from abuse orders, or involuntary civil commitments.
 Worse, prohibition from gun ownership can go well beyond the final disposition of the case.

 One of the most frequent surprising disqualifications is when a second offense DUI results in an M1 conviction – a misdemeanor of the 1st degree.
-And, of course, no-one explains that a plea to a DUI will suspend their right to firearms.
+And, of course, no one explains that a plea to a DUI will suspend their right to firearms.

 Generally, if a conviction has been expunged or pardoned at the State level, it will no longer be considered a conviction under U.S. or Pennsylvania law.

-Regrettably, most offenses that result in the revocation of the right to own firearms are not eligible for expungement until they have been pardoned by the Governor.
+Regrettably, most criminal offenses that result in the revocation of the right to own firearms are not eligible for expungement until they have been pardoned by the Governor.

 The good news, however, is that virtually any offense or combination of offenses can be pardoned depending on how much time has passed.

 The Governor’s Board of Pardons wants to know why the crime occurred, what you have done with your life since then, and how the conviction is holding you back.
-The you must receive three votes from the Board to be recommended for a Pardon.
+You must receive three votes from the Board to be recommended for a Pardon.
 Then the Governor gets to vote.
 If he issues the Pardon, the FBI and the Pennsylvania State Police are notified.